yimingmade/manuscript-autocheck/README.md

-# Manuscript Autocheck Skills

-Codex skills for auditing manuscripts, tables, supplementary materials, and response-to-reviewers documents before journal submission.
+# Submit with confidence with _Autocheck_

+Autocheck is an LLM skill for quality-checking publication _Manuscripts_, _Tables_, _Supplementary Materials_ files (Word Document preferred) before journal submission.
+Special quality-checks are also in place for Revision submissions with additional files like _Response to Reviewers_.

 ## Checks At A Glance